Students participate in a moment of mindfulness each day after lunch.

 Writing & Creativity

 A Day in the Life...

 Second graders are busy!
-Not only do students focus on traditional subjects like science, math, reading, writing, spelling, and social studies, but also experience rotating special subjects like our technology curriculum, Learning and Design; both Spanish and Chinese language and culture; music and visual arts; and physical education.
+Not only do students focus on traditional subjects like science, math, reading, writing, spelling, and social studies, but they also experience rotating special subjects like our technology curriculum, Learning and Design; Spanish language and culture; music and visual arts; and physical education.